oleroma/Grip/readme.md

 # GRIPR1
-Transmutated grip shell version with R1 main.

-Case mod
+Complete case for Alpakka 1.0 controller

-Grip designed to improve gyro stability and reduce strain.
+Grip designed to improve grip for gyro.

 Costumizable and procedural in Blender geometry nodes.

 Customization options: